retooth2/xenharmlib/doc/quickstart.rst

     17.831543876451384

-Speaking of math: Pitches also allow addition, subtraction and scalar
+Speaking of math: Pitches also allow addition, subtraction, and scalar
 multiplication:

 .. testcode::